andy-guttridge/tribehub_react/README.md

 - How to add a number of minutes to a DateTime object is from [StackOverflow](https://stackoverflow.com/questions/1197928/how-to-add-30-minutes-to-a-javascript-date-object)
 - Technique for using a timer to prevent excessive network requests when the values of input elements on a search form change is from the Code Institute Moments walkthrough project
 - How to redirect to an appropriate page when the user enters an invalid URL using the Navigate component from React-Router-DOM has been adapted from [copycat.dev](https://www.copycat.dev/blog/react-router-redirect/)
+- How to use Google Fonts in a Tailwind CSS project is from [daily-dev-tips.com](https://daily-dev-tips.com/posts/using-google-fonts-in-a-tailwind-project/)

 The following documentation was referenced extensively throughout the project: